Would you love to improve your salon rebooking rate?

-2. Review your client experience
+#2.
+Is your client experience rebookable?

-You may mentor your team to be the “best rebookers” in town, but if you’re not providing a wow client experience then it’s going to be difficult to increase your rebooking and retention rates.
+You may mentor your team to be the ‘best rebookers’ in town, but if you’re not providing a WOW client experience then it’s going to be difficult to increase your rebooking (and retention) rates.

 When it comes to new clients, one easy way to both improve their salon experience and improve rebooking rates, is to match new clients with those stylists/therapists best suited to them on a price, personality and skill level.

-3. Educate salon clients
+#3.
+Educate salon clients to rebook

 Educate your team to educate their clients about benefits to them of rebooking.

-A quick recap of the benefits:
+A quick recap of the benefits for the client:

-- Appointments times that suit them
+- Appointments times that suit them.

-- A stronger relationship with their therapist/stylist
+- A stronger relationship with their therapist/stylist.

-- No more last minute appointment panics
+- No more last minute appointment panics.

-- Regular maintenance keeps them looking their best
+- Regular maintenance keeps them looking their best.

 Coach your team never to abandon their client at end of appointment with the receptionist.
 The rebooking process, which began with the consultation, should be completed by them personally.
 If they want a busy column they can’t afford to leave rebooking to chance.

 And if clients don’t rebook as they leave the salon…